y9san9/public-vault/content/content/digital-epidemic.md

 And you don't need.
 Using digital infrastructure became very important nowadays.
 And a lot of will argue that digital stuff make information accessible, learning more easy and connects people all over the world.
 I agree.
 For that reason I can't stop using YouTube.
 It has a lot of learning stuff _(at least for me)_.
 I really love using technologies and I think I am so lucky to be born at that time.

+Just to be clear: I don't label all screen time as dead time.
+And you should not.
+My screen time used to be 12 hours a day and that included work & study.
+Nowaways the average is 6 hours: just 2 times less, you might say.
+But my _dead time_ stripped from 8 hours a day to 2 hours (which is 4 times less) and this change didn't affect useful scenarios of devices usage.

 ## So, what do I do?

 I am not going to say you that, because I don't know what is going to work for you.
-But the goal of this article is to make it clear: information = drugs.
+But the goal of this article is to make it clear: devices and information = drugs.
 For me it is not a metaphor.
 I really do believe that we are having an epidemic where everyone started using drugs and doesn't understand it just yet.
 Much like with cocaine (remember, Coca-Cola?) and other things when they just got discovered.

 It doesn't mean that information is bad just like drugs are not.
 There are medicine drugs after all.
 You need to understand all the consequences and select the best strategy that works for you.
 I am fighting with my addiction to the Internet for about 5 years.
 And I still can't say that I got over it (I see a good progress though).